nidhicj/Seattle_FireAlarm_Calls_Prediction/readme.md

 ## Rebuild and Testing

 To rebuild this assessment, please install the dependecies or use .yml file for the similar conda environment.
-The `src/main.py` file can be used to rebuild the this task and a model will be trained and predicted up on.
+The `src/main.py` file can be used to rebuild the this task and a model will be trained and predicted up on dataset.
+Do change the `home_folder` variable in this file to the your home_folder destination.
 The results will be saved in respective folders.

 To test the obtained model, use `testExample.py` file in terminal with the script:
 `python testExamply.py -dt <datetime/weather-01> -dt <datetime/weather-01> ...`